Cloudforge-11/bank-app-frontend/README.md

-# Digital Witch Cloud Security / DevOps Project On Bank Managmenet App
+# Coudforge-11 Security / DevOps Project On Bank Managmenet App
 ## This is the frontend app which is coded and  Create React App comprising CSS, Html, js.

 ## Note this app highly depend on the backend to run. ensure the backend is running fine.